-Courses in communication arts are designed to:
+Courses in Communication Arts are designed to:

 - 1. Prepare graduates for careers in advertising, electronic and print media, journalism, public relations, publishing, writing or other careers requiring sophisticated communications skills; - 2.
-Prepare graduates for continued study in graduate or professional school; - Develop the student's critical and imaginative thinking, reading and writing skills; - 4.
+Prepare graduates for continued study in graduate or professional school; - 3.
+Develop the student's critical and imaginative thinking, reading and writing skills; - 4.
 Develop skills to empower the student to communicate ideas effectively, through speaking, writing and the use of technology; - 5.
-Develop skills for critical interpretation of the media; - 6.
-Foster aesthetic understanding in both production and interpretation of media texts; - 7.
+Develop skills for critical interpretation of the media;

+- 6. Foster aesthetic understanding in both production and interpretation of media texts; - 7.
 Develop knowledge of the methods to make responsible social and personal decisions; - 8.
-Develop primary and secondary research methodologies;

-- 9. Develop an understanding of the history, structure and operation of the mass media; - 10.
+Develop primary and secondary research methodologies; - 9.
+Develop an understanding of the history, structure and operation of the mass media; - 10.
 Provide an understanding of the impact of mass media industries and messages on the individual, society and culture; - 11.
 Develop professional-level skills in written and oral communication for a variety of media and audiences; - 12.
 Develop professional-level production skills for both print and electronic media; - 13.
 Encourage the development of creative expression; and - 14.
 Help the student develop a professional media portfolio.

-Students majoring in communication arts must complete at least 42 hours within the department with a grade of "C" or better, including: COMM 150(3), 207(3), 208(3), 209(3), 235(3), 253(3), 254(3), 255(3), 317(3), 393(3), one 300-level theory course from: COMM 385(3), 386(3), 388(3), 390(3), one 300-level applied course from: COMM C316(3), 337(3), 353(3), and 381(3), at least one 300-level communication arts elective (theory or applied) and one 200-or 300-level COMM arts elective.
+Students majoring in Communication Arts must complete at least 42 semester credit hours within the department with a grade of "C" or better, including: COMM 201(3), 207(3), 208(3), 209(3), 235(3), 253(3), 254(3), 255(3), 317(3), 393(3), one 300-level theory course from: COMM 384(3), 385(3), 386(3), 388(3), 390(3), one 300-level applied course from: COMM C316(3), 337(3), 353(3), 381(3) and at least one 300-level communication arts elective (theory or applied) and one 200-or 300-level COMM arts elective.
 No more than three internship credit hours may count toward the major.
-Students majoring in communication arts will need to submit a portfolio of their work in advertising, journalism, multimedia, public relations and video, prior to graduation.
+Students majoring in Communication Arts will need to submit a portfolio of their work in advertising, journalism, multimedia, public relations and video, prior to graduation.
 Through working with advisors, majors will be guided in the selection of courses both within and outside the department in order to plan a program of studies tailored to their individual educational and career goals.

 Communication Arts major for pre-law students: While stating that no single major is recommended for admission to law school, the "Statement on Prelegal Education of the Association of American Law Schools" emphasizes the absolute necessity for the "need to master, at the undergraduate level, advanced writing skills and effective oral communication.
 Lawyers must be able, in drafting instruments, to convey meaning clearly and effectively.
 In oral and written advocacy he or she must be capable of communicating ideas convincingly and concisely ...
-Truly, the law-trained man or woman, to perform effectively the tasks expected, must be a precisionist in the use of language".

-Students interested in law school who choose communication arts as a major are advised to take, in addition to their major requirements, the following courses, some of which may be applicable to divisional core requirements: PHIL 260 or 355(3) and a history course, ECON 101(3), ACCT 111(3), PLSC 202(3), MGT 150(3), CMSC 120(3), BIOL 197(3) or 198(3), and BCHM 100(3).
+Truly, the law-trained man or woman, to perform effectively the tasks expected, must be a precisionist in the use of language."
+Students interested in law school who choose Communication Arts as a major are advised to take, in addition to their major requirements, the following courses, some of which may be applicable to mode of inquiry requirements: PHIL 260 or 355(3) and a history course, ECON 101(3), ACCT 111(3), PLSC 202(3), MGT 150(3), BIOL 197(3) or 198(3), and BCHM 100(3).

-A minor in communication arts consists of at least 21 hours in communication arts courses with a grade of "C" or better, including: COMM 207(3), 209(3) or 254(3), 317(3), and an additional three credit-hour communication arts course at the 300 level.
+A minor in Communication Arts consists of at least 21 semester credit hours in Communication Arts courses with a grade of "C" or better, including: COMM 207(3), 209(3) or 254(3), 317(3), plus an additional 9 semester credit hours at the 200 level and an additional 3 semester credit hour communication arts course at the 300 level.